 Lou Reed, who would’ve been 77 today, was a controversial and confrontational artist.
 His illustrious work was always compounded by a lack of willingness to compromise from Lou, it was a mark of his brilliance and vision.
 One person who would never stand in the way of that was Andy Warhol.
 During a 1994 gig Lou Reed opened up about the Pop artist who worked as a sort of pseudo-producer on The Velvet Underground’s records.

 Released in 2017 an album captures a rare performance by Lou Reed and Kris Kristofferson.
-The artists met up at the New York club the Bottom Line in February 1994 and discussed songwriting and their histories with radio host Vin Scelsa.
+As Rolling Stone points out, the artists met up at the New York club the Bottom Line in February 1994 and discussed songwriting and their histories with radio host Vin Scelsa.
 The conversation covering a whole host of topics.

 Reed opens up about his other bandmates in Velvet Underground as well as his friend Andy Warhol and his writing process.
 Lou was famous for never standing still on a project, he would often leave songs and choruses unfinished while furiously boarding the next train of thought.
 It was a writing process which set him apart from the rest of his counterparts.
 It was something he developed while working as in-house writer for Pickwick Record before joining Velvet Underground.
 He says “We would write whatever was popular at the time, like death albums or surfing albums.
 We’d just write 10, 12 surfing songs and just go record them in about an hour or two and say we were the Surf Nuts or the Beach Bums or something and they’d sell it in Woolworth’s in the 99-cent bin.”